European Pears: Pyrus Communis

 Afflictions

-• At least Somewhat resistant to fireblight.
+• Somewhat susceptible to fireblight?

 Korean Giant